tomizechsterson/blog/data/blog/game-jolt-hosting-for-project-progress.md

 Current Demo links will point to Game Jolt, and the initial state will stay here.
 I figure it'd be good to keep a record of where these projects start, but let a site that's designed for dev-logging handle documenting ongoing development, and hosting the executables.

+**Update 7/6/25:** Any project that's not graphically-based will be hosted here, since it doesn't make much sense to deploy something like that on GameJolt.
+For example, a React project that's been on my mind will be documented here if I can bring myself to actually work on it.